FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Convection--Diffusion

-All FluxNet models for this benchmark use a ResNet backbone with 32 base channels, 4 residual blocks, and kernel size 3.
-The transport neighborhood is a 3-point stencil (left and right neighbors).
-Training employs the AdamW optimizer with learning rate $10^{-3}$, weight decay $10^{-2}$, and 100 epochs with cosine learning rate decay.
-Since this benchmark focuses on validating the head design rather than long-horizon stability, we use one-step training (no pushforward unrolling).
+All FluxNet models for this benchmark use a ResNet backbone with 16 base channels, 4 residual blocks, and kernel size 3.
+The transport neighborhood is a 3-point stencil (left and right neighbors, $R=1$).
+Training employs the AdamW optimizer with an initial learning rate of $10^{-3}$ and weight decay of $10^{-2}$ for 300 epochs.
+A ReduceLROnPlateau scheduling strategy is adopted, halving the learning rate when the validation loss plateaus for 15 epochs.
+Since this benchmark focuses on comparing head variants rather than long-horizon stability, we use one-step training (no pushforward unrolling).